The Story Of Mob Boss Albert Anastasia, From His Bloody Rise To His Dramatic Death In A New York Barber Shop

 Wikimedia CommonsAlbert Anastasia, the man behind Murder, Inc.

-The Greek word anastasis literally means “to rise.”
-It’s a fitting base for the name of Albert Anastasia, who went from a poor, fatherless boy in Italy to New York’s most feared gangster — a man so bloodthirsty that he was called “Lord High Executioner.”
+The Greek word anastasis literally means “rising up.”
+It’s a fitting root for the name of Albert Anastasia, who went from a poor, fatherless boy in Italy to New York’s most feared gangster — a man so bloodthirsty that he was called the “Lord High Executioner.”

 Not only did Albert Anastasia help found the modern American Mafia, he also co-founded and later took charge of Murder, Inc., the enforcement arm of the National Crime Syndicate.
 In short, Albert Anastasia was a killer — and a cold-blooded one at that.